2016 Mathura clash: Clash with police

 In May 2016, the Allahabad High Court rejected an appeal by Ram Vriksh Yadav, and ordered the police to evict the squatters from the public park.
 Subsequently, the power and water supply to the community were cut off.
-At 5pm on 2 June 2016, a police team arrived at the park.
+At 5 p.m. on 2 June 2016, a police team arrived at the park.
 The squatters pelted stones at them and fired upon them.

 Initially, the police retaliated with teargas and rubber bullets.
 But after two senior officers were killed, the police fired at the squatters.
 The policemen killed in the attack included Mukul Dwivedi (Superintendent of Police) and Santosh Kumar Yadav (Station House Officer, Farah).

 Subsequently, a larger police force was sent to the site.
 By the time the conflict ended, 22 of the squatters were dead.
 According to the police, at least 11 of them had been killed in a fire caused by the cooking gas cylinders at the site.
 According to the Director General of Police Javed Ahmed, the squatters had set fire to the gas cylinders and ammunition stored at the site.

 In addition to the two dead policemen, 23 police personnel were hospitalized with injuries.